Lane Kenworthy, The Good Society

 WE USED TO BE THE MOST-EDUCATED, BUT NO LONGER

 A generation ago, the United States had the highest rate of college completion among the world’s rich nations.
-But since then we’ve stalled, and a number of other countries have caught up and passed us, as figure 9 shows.
+But since then a number of other countries have caught up and passed us, as figure 9 shows.

 WE SPEND THE MOST ON HEALTH CARE, BUT WE’RE AMONG THE LEAST HEALTHY